 I grow and forage for plants to make natural potions for the garden, home and body.
-Genuinely seasonal plant based food is a particular passion: I love developing (and eating!) recipes based on what I can pick that day and from my home produced store cupboard.
+Seasonal plant based food is a particular passion: I love developing (and eating!) recipes based on what I can pick that day and from my home produced store cupboard.
 I preserve what I can so we can enjoy summer’s bounty throughout the winter – canning, dehydrating, jams and chutneys, wine, oils, interesting alcoholic potions and vinegars.

 In this blog I’ll be sharing the adventure of transforming (I hope!) my home and garden as well as my interests, work, some of the lovely places we visit and recipes for some of the food and potions I make.

-I have a passion for growing and have worked as a kitchen gardener on large private estates, for restaurants, on allotments, in domestic gardens, for transition towns and commercial growers.
 Until October 2015, I transformed the kitchen garden to no dig at Stavordale Priory for Sir Cameron Macintosh and Michael Le Poer Trench and ran it for 3 1/2 years.
 Visiting the kitchen garden in the summer of 2015, Kevin McCloud said that it is a work of “brilliance and expertise“.